The coastal Georgia Adopt-A-Wetland Program is a hands-on education program that promotes wetland conservation through volunteer monitoring.

 How to Adopt a Wetland

 The Coastal Georgia Adopt-A-Wetland Program invites you to form your own monitoring group and “adopt” a wetland.
 Our current volunteer groups include school classes in the 5th grade and up, civic organizations, individuals, families, neighbors, friends, clubs and companies.
-Your group can contact the Coastal Georgia Adopt-A-Wetland Program to schedule a free training workshop.
+Your group can contact the Coastal Georgia Adopt-A-Stream Program to schedule a free training workshop.

 During the training session, instruction will be provided on the water quality monitoring and biological-sampling methods used to determine wetland habitat health.
 The workshops involve hands-on activities and certificates are awarded upon completion.
 All the supplies your monitoring group will need to collect data for an annual period are provided on a loan basis.